Part 1 of this 2 part series on the UTMB OCC can be found here and covers my preparation for the race.

 I spotted my parents on the finish line, gave them a wave, heard my name and number being called, crossed the line and stopped dead, hands on my knees, heart pounding and lungs sucking like crazy.
 I had done it!
 I couldn't quite believe it but I knew it was true.
 I got hugs from all the family.
 What a great support team!
 I needed them so badly, doing it alone would have been so much harder.
 I wanted to thank them but I didn't have the air in my lungs to speak and even if I would have I had by now almost entirely lost my voice.

-My heart was still going at a pace I didn’t know was possible.
-My eyes were bordered by huge bags and my pupils were simply dots in a sea of blue and red-flecked white.
-I couldn’t take it all in.
+My heart was still going at a pace I didn't know was possible.
+My eyes were bordered by huge bags and my pupils were but dots in a sea of blue and red-flecked white.
+I couldn't take it all in.
 The hard work was done and the pain was seeping from my legs and my lungs.
 I was devoid of energy and was fighting back tears: overcome by that feeling of having nothing left to offer but being so overwhelmed by floods of emotion that your eyes become the only point of release.

 That feeling stuck with me for the rest of the day but the fact that I had finished it didn't sink in until the following day really.
 Not until after my first beer, not until after I went to bed after one of the longest and hardest days of my life, not even after lunch the following day where for the first time in months I didn't need to care in the slightest what I ate.
 Even as I write this I sometimes can't quite believe it.